 What to Watch on Jobs Day: Widespread economic pain continues in August

-A more comprehensive look at unemployment rates: Unemployment rates for select workers by race, ethnicity, and gender, February– September 2020
+A more comprehensive look at unemployment rates: Unemployment rates for select workers by race/ethnicity and gender, February–December 2020

-Note: Workers, age 20 years and over.
-Race and ethnic categories are not mutually exclusive.
-White and Black data do not exclude Latinx workers of each race.
-Unemployment levels are labeled for February, the current month, and the peak in-between.
+Notes: Data are for workers ages 20 and older.
+Racial and ethnic categories are not mutually exclusive; white and Black data do not exclude Latinx workers of each race.
+Unemployment levels are labeled for February, November, and the peak in between.

-The economic disparities were laid bare as we saw how millions of workers were faced with the impossible choice to leave their jobs or risk their health.
-How millions of workers lack the basic labor standard to take paid sick days to care for themselves and protect the health of their coworkers and customers.
+The economic disparities were laid bare as we saw how millions of workers were faced with the impossible choice of whether to leave their jobs or risk their health.
+How millions of workers lack the basic labor standard to take paid sick days to care for themselves and protect the health of their co-workers and customers.
 How many workers have been forced to work without necessary protective gear.
 During the pandemic, unionized workers have been much more able to secure enhanced safety measures, additional premium pay, paid sick time, and a say in the terms of furloughs or work-share arrangements to save jobs.
-Unfortunately, most workers in the U.S. have not had the benefit of such a mechanism to collectively bargain because policymakers and employers have made it more and more difficult for workers to unionize, despite the fact that there’s widespread interest in a union among nonunion workers.
+Unfortunately, most workers in the U.S. have not had the benefit of such a mechanism to collectively bargain because policymakers and employers have made it more and more difficult for workers to unionize, despite the fact that there is widespread interest in unions among nonunion workers.

-While we must rely on public health officials to determine when it’s safe to re-open, policymakers can take many actions to relieve the economic pain workers and their families are facing across the country.
+While we must rely on public health officials to determine when it is safe to reopen, policymakers can take many actions to relieve the economic pain workers and their families are facing across the country.
 Obviously, it should be a priority for Congress to reinstate the $600 enhanced UI benefit.
-This isn’t only vital for workers, but also will help bolster the economy and create jobs.
-Federal policymakers also need to provide fiscal relief to state and local governments so they can continue to provide necessary services and prevent unnecessary cuts to their budgets as their revenue falls in the face of the historically large shutdown in economic activity.
+This is not only vital for workers, but it will also help bolster the economy and create jobs.
+Federal policymakers also need to provide fiscal relief to state and local governments so they can continue to provide necessary services and prevent unnecessary cuts to their budgets as their revenues fall in the face of the historically large shutdown in economic activity.
 In fact, they could do one better and increase public-sector employment through the hiring of additional public health workers and contact tracers.
 Further, the current challenges to schools require more, not less, education staff in coming months.